SAP-samples/aicore-multioutput-regression-restaurant-inspections/mission/upload-data-s3.md

 # Store Data in Amazon S3 bucket provided by the Object Store service

-In the following steps you will upload your dataset to an Amazon S3 bucket, a storage that sits in the cloud, which the Object Store service created behind the scenes.
-This is to make the data available to AI Core later on for the purpose of training the model.
+In the following steps you will upload your dataset to an Amazon S3 bucket, storage that sits in the cloud, which the Object Store service created behind the scenes.
+This is to make the data available to AI Core later for model training.

 ## AWS CLI